MR-SEVERN-Gaming/Lego-Games-save-file-checksum-update/README.md

-# Lego Games save file checksum update
+# Lego Games save file checksum updater
 This project is a fork of LSWSCU by Polly May, originally available at: https://github.com/pollyevamay/LSWSCU.